Monti needs to go beyond Davos crowd to conquer Italy

 STABILITY NEEDED

-Polls have up until now pointed to a victory of the centre-left Democratic Party led by Pier Luigi Bersani, who may eventually team up with Monti's centrists after the vote.
+Polls have up until now pointed to a victory of the center-left Democratic Party led by Pier Luigi Bersani, who may eventually team up with Monti's centrists after the vote.

 But Berlusconi, who has never attended the WEF, was seen making strides among ordinary Italians who are yet to see the benefit of Monti's reforms while the recession bites.